Internal architecture

 Architecture diagram

-We choose the following architecture so that our code can evolve quickly while keeping good quality.
+The architecture design is done in a way so that our code can evolve quickly while keeping good quality.

 Micro-services are designed to manage one functional scope only.
 They do not share common libraries and avoid coupling to other micro-services as much as possible.
 They are following the Domain-Driven Design principles and more especially the guidelines provided by the Architechture Patterns with Python Book.